Omaha, Nebraska: Tourism

 Tourist attractions in Omaha include history, sports, outdoors and cultural experiences.
 Its principal tourist attractions are the Henry Doorly Zoo and the College World Series.
 The Old Market in Downtown Omaha is another major attraction and is important to the city's retail economy.
-The city has been a tourist destination for many years.
 Famous early visitors included British author Rudyard Kipling and General George Crook.
 In 1883 Omaha hosted the first official performance of the Buffalo Bill's Wild West Show for 8,000 attendees.
 In 1898 the city hosted more than 1 million visitors from across the United States at the Trans-Mississippi and International Exposition, a world's fair that lasted for more than half the year.

 Research on leisure and hospitality situates Omaha in the same tier for tourists as the neighboring cities of Des Moines, Iowa; Topeka, Kansas; Kansas City, Missouri; Oklahoma City, Oklahoma; Denver, Colorado; and Sioux Falls, South Dakota.
 A recent study found investment of $1 million in cultural tourism generated approximately $83,000 in state and local taxes, and provided support for hundreds of jobs for the metropolitan area, which in turn led to additional tax revenue for government.